OpenEvalProject/evals/manuscripts/elife-09832/v3/manuscript.md

 To investigate this in more detail, we assayed the Dna2 affinity and cleavage of a series of 5’ overhang substrates with ssDNA lengths that extend successively from the nuclease to the helicase 1A and 2A domains.
 The ssDNA consisted of deoxythymidine nucleotides, which have minimal secondary structure and thus do not require Rpa for cleavage by Dna2 (5’(dT)6 to 5’(dT)24) (Figure 3—figure supplement 1A).
 The short substrates that can span only the nuclease domain (5’(dT)6 and 5’(dT)8) have Dna2 affinities approximately two orders of magnitude lower than that of 5’(dT)24, and they exhibit minimal cleavage (Figure 3—figure supplement 1A,B).
 With the slightly longer 5’(dT)8, low level cleavage occurs 7 and 8 nucleotides from the 5’ end, indicating that the ssDNA extends to the helicase 1A domain (Figure 3—figure supplement 1A).
 The sites of cleavage indicate that Dna2 opens up ∼2 base pairs (bps) of the duplex, since the tunnel entrance 3’ to the scissile phosphate is too narrow to accommodate double-stranded DNA.
 As ATP is neither required, nor has a significant effect, this DNA unwinding is the result of threading, likely analogous to DNA unwinding by λ exonuclease (Zhang et al., 2011).
 Extending the ssDNA by 2 nts, (5’(dT)10), results in a major increase in Dna2 affinity and cleavage, with the cleavage sites indicating the engagement of the helicase 2A domain after the unwinding of ∼2 bps (Figure 3—figure supplement 1A).
 With 5’(dT)17 where the ssDNA is long enough to reach both the 1A and 2A domains without duplex unwinding, there is a final increase in Dna2 affinity and cleavage that plateau at the levels of 5’(dT)24.

 The 3’ to 5’ nuclease activity would require the 3’ end of the ssDNA to enter the tunnel at the helicase 2A domain.
 As the phosphodiester-binding sites of the 2A domain are fully accessible to bulk solvent, the structure suggests that 3’ end threading should be more efficient than 5’ end threading in the absence of ATP.
-Indeed, Dna2 cleaves a 3’ overhang (dT)
+Indeed, Dna2 cleaves a 3’ overhang (dT)18 substrate at least 3-fold faster than the corresponding 5’(dT)18 (Figure 3A).
+The structure further suggests that the reported inhibition of 3’ end cleavage by ATP is due to 3’ end threading being counteracted by the helicase domain moving the DNA in the opposite direction (Figure 3A) (Bae and Seo, 2000; Masuda-Sasa et al., 2006).

 ![Figure 3.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig3-v3.jpg)

 **Figure 3.:** (A) Denaturing PAGE showing ATP inhibits the nuclease activity on 3’ overhang substrate, while slightly increasing it for the 5’ overhang substrate.
 Substrates are at 15 nM.
 For this and subsequent nuclease assays, cleavage was quantified by loss of substrate and plotted with ± s.d. error bars (n = 3).
 (B) Nuclease time course of 2 nM Dna2 with 10 nM 5’ RNA-DNA overhang or 5’ DNA overhang substrates.
-ATP or AMPPNP is at 1.3 mM.DOI: http://dx.doi.org/10.7554/eLife.09832.009
+ATP or AMPPNP is at 1.3 mM.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig3-figsupp1-v3.jpg)

 **Figure 3—figure supplement 1.:** (A) Denaturing PAGE showing length dependency and cleavage sites of 5’ overhang DNA at a 30 nM concentration (asterisk indicates FAM labeling of the 3’ end) in the presence (top panel) or absence (bottom) of 1.3 mM ATP.
-Also shown are the dissociation constants (K of Dna2(D278A) for each substrate, according to the data shown in d)Figure 3—figure supplement 1B.
+Also shown are the dissociation constants (Kd) of Dna2(D278A) for each substrate, according to the data shown in Figure 3—figure supplement 1B.
 (B) Electrophoretic mobility shift assays (EMSA) of Dna2(D278A) binding to 5’ overhang DNA substrates.
 The graph shows fraction bound.
-Dotted lines are simulated binding curves based on the indicated K values.dDOI: http://dx.doi.org/10.7554/eLife.09832.010
+Dotted lines are simulated binding curves based on the indicated Kd values.

 Taken together, these findings support the model that a major role for the helicase domain is augmenting the DNA affinity of Dna2.
 As lack of ATP hydrolysis does not affect overall DNA binding by the helicase 1A and 2A domains, this model is consistent with the Dna2 ATPase-activity being dispensable for viability in yeast, and for DSB end resection in vitro, in contrast to the nuclease activity that is essential for both (Bae and Seo, 2000; Budd et al., 2000; Cejka et al., 2010; Niu et al., 2010; Zhu et al., 2008).

-## Role of helicase activity in 5’ Okazaki fragment processing
+### Role of helicase activity in 5’ Okazaki fragment processing

 RNA, which is not cleaved by Dna2, can substitute for part of DNA in the length-dependency of cleavage, suggesting that it can interact with at least part of Dna2 (Bae et al., 2001; Bae and Seo, 2000).
 In accord, we find that the affinity of Dna2 for a 5’(U)24 RNA overhang-DNA duplex is within an order of magnitude of its affinity for a comparable all-DNA substrate (Figure 3—figure supplement 1B).
 This observance, coupled with the structural similarity of Dna2 to the Upf1 subfamily of RNA/DNA helicases raises the possibility that the helicase activity facilitates the bypassing of the 5’ RNA primer of Okazaki fragments.
 Indeed, ATP but not the non-hydrolyzable ATP analogue AMPPNP stimulates the cleavage of a 5’(U)12–(dT)12 RNA-DNA overhang substrate by ∼50% (Figure 3B, top panel).
 By contrast, ATP had a minimal effect on the cleavage of the corresponding all-DNA (dT)24 substrate, while AMPPNP inhibited cleavage slightly (Figure 3B, bottom panel).

-## Dna2-Rpa association
+### Dna2-Rpa association

 Rpa is a heterotrimeric protein that consists of the Rpa70, Rpa32 and Rpa14 subunits.
 Genetic and biochemical studies in budding yeast indicated that Dna2 binds to the Rpa70 subunit, through an interaction between the N-terminal portions of the two proteins (Bae et al., 2003).
 These studies further pointed to additional binding sites on Dna2 and Rpa70, as deletion of the N-terminal interacting segments reduced but did not eliminate Dna2-Rpa association and the stimulation of the nuclease activity (Bae et al., 2003).
 The N-terminal portion of yeast Dna2 (residues 1 to 405) is poorly conserved in mammalian orthologs and also contains a ∼350-residue yeast-specific extension, although it appears to contain an acidic/amphipathic helix analogous to α1 of mouse Dna2, and likely encompasses a portion of the OB domain (Figure 1—figure supplement 1A).

 We thus tested whether a mouse Dna2 fragment consisting of the α1 helix and OB domain (thereafter α1OB; residues 1 to 122) binds to mouse Rpa using a GST pull-down assay.
-As shown in
+As shown in Figure 4A, GST-α1OB but not isolated GST binds to heterotrimeric Rpa in a 30 μM stoichiometric solution (lanes 1 and 2).

 ![Figure 4.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig4-v3.jpg)

 **Figure 4.:** (A) GST pull-down assay showing that α1OB of Dna2 (residues 1–122) interacts with Rpa70NAB (1–431), but not the rest of Rpa heterotrimer (Rpa(-NAB)).
 (B) Schematic drawing of the Rpa trimer, showing the OB domains as rectangles and the winged helix (WH) domain of Rpa32 as a sphere.
 (C) ITC curves for the human α1OB-Rpa70NAB, α1-Rpa70N and OB-Rpa70AB complexes.
 (D) Structure of the α1-Rpa70N complex.
 The α1 peptide is in yellow and Rpa70N in cyan.
-For clarity, the main chain amide group of L87 and carbonyl groups of M11, K13, F15 are not labeled.DOI: http://dx.doi.org/10.7554/eLife.09832.011
+For clarity, the main chain amide group of L87 and carbonyl groups of M11, K13, F15 are not labeled.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/09832/elife-09832-fig4-figsupp1-v3.jpg)

 **Figure 4—figure supplement 1.:** (A) Superposition of the α1–Rpa70 OBN structure on the fusion protein of Rpa70 OBN and p53.
 In the fusion protein structure, the Rpa70 OBN (gray) groove has two p53 peptides, one (cyan) from its fused p53 and another (green) from a crystallographic-symmetry related fusion protein.
 While it was suggested that only the latter represented the solution-state complex, our structure has aspects of both p53-Rpa70 OBN interfaces.
 An acidic/amphipathic helix from the symmetry-related p53 superimposes with the Dna2 helix, and part of the second p53 peptide overlaps with the Dna2 β turn and associated contacts. α1 peptide is red.
 (B) The Dna2 OB groove (cyan) has an overall hydrophobic- and basic-residue content similar to that of the Rpa70 OBN (pink).
 The L12 and L45 loops (labeled), which in DNA-binding OB domains partially wrap around the DNA, but are truncated in the Rpa70 OBN domain are, respectively, truncated and absent in the Dna2 OB domain, resulting in a wide open groove.
 Residues mutated in Figure 5A are labeled.
 (C) ITC titration profile of human Dna2 α1 (residues 1–20) binding to human Rpa70N (residues 1–120).
 (D) ITC titration profile of human Dna2 OB (residues 21–122) binding to human Rpa70AB (residues 181–422).
 (E) ITC titration profile of human Dna2 α1OB (residues 1–122) binding to human Rpa70NAB (residues 1–422).
 (F) The Dna2 OB domain does not exhibit any detectable DNA-binding at concentrations up to 80 μM in an EMSA assay with (dT)20 ssDNA.
-A shifted, smeary band appearing at 160 μM OB has ~ 4% of the total DNA.DOI: http://dx.doi.org/10.7554/eLife.09832.012
+A shifted, smeary band appearing at 160 μM OB has ~ 4% of the total DNA.

 The Dna2-interacting N-terminal segment of yeast Rpa70 (residues 1 to 180) consists of an OB fold domain (named OBN) that is a known protein-protein interaction site and a ~60 residue flexible linker (Figure 4B) (Bochkareva et al., 2005; Fan and Pavletich, 2012; Fanning et al., 2006; Gomes and Wold, 1996).
 The rest of Rpa70 consists of three OB folds that are the main DNA-binding domains (named DBD-A, DBD-B and DBD-C; Figure 4B) (Bochkarev et al., 1997; Fan and Pavletich, 2012).
 Because DBD-A and DBD-B can also participate in protein-protein interactions (Jiang et al., 2006; Loo and Melendy, 2004; Yuzhakov et al., 1999), this raised the possibility that they account for the remainder of Rpa70’s Dna2 affinity.

 We tested this using a mouse Rpa70 fragment containing the OBN, DBD-A and DBD-B domains (residues 1 to 431; thereafter Rpa70NAB).
 As shown in Figure 4A, GST-α1OB binds to Rpa70NAB (lanes 3 and 4) but not to the Rpa heterotrimer lacking this fragment (Rpa(-NAB); lanes 5 to 6).
 The dissociation constant (Kd) of the α1OB–Rpa70NAB complex, determined by isothermal titration calorimetry (ITC), is 12 ± 1 μM (Figure 4C and Figure 4—figure supplement 1E).
 Using ITC, we found that the Dna2 α1 helix (residues 1 to 20) binds to the OBN domain of Rpa70 (residues 1 to 120; thereafter Rpa70N), while the Dna2 OB domain (residues 21 to 122) binds to the Rpa70 fragment containing DBD-A and DBD-B (residues 181 to 422; thereafter Rpa70AB), with Kd values of 34 ± 7 and 46 ± 10 μM, respectively (Figure 4C and Figure 4—figure supplement 1).
 The Kd values of these subcomplexes relative to that of α1OB–Rpa70NAB indicate only a low level of cooperativity, consistent with the two interacting elements on both Rpa and Dna2 being separated by flexible linkers.
 Further dividing Rpa70AB into the individual DBD-A and DBD-B polypeptides failed to show detectable binding to Dna2 OB under the same conditions, indicating both are required (not shown).

-## Structure of the Dna2 α1 helix bound to the OBN domain of Rpa70
+### Structure of the Dna2 α1 helix bound to the OBN domain of Rpa70

 We co-crystallized a human Dna2 peptide (residues 1 to 20) containing the α1 helix with the OBN domain of human Rpa70 (residues 1 to 120).
 In the 1.6 Å structure, residues 6 to 17 of Dna2 form a 2-turn amphipathic helix followed by a β turn, while the rest are disordered (Figure 4D).
 The peptide binds to a shallow OBN groove that corresponds to the DNA-binding grooves of other OB domains (Bochkarev et al., 1997; Fan and Pavletich, 2012).
 The only other OBN-peptide structure available is of OBN fused to the p53 transactivation domain peptide, where two p53 peptides occupy the OBN groove (Bochkareva et al., 2005).
 The amphipathic helix of Dna2 overlaps with one of the p53 peptides, while the β turn coincides with part of the other p53 peptide (Figure 4—figure supplement 1A).